Author: SEA Team K.C.

 The Shores in the Golden Age of Surfing

 The 1950s and 60s marked a turning point.
-Post-war optimism was in the air, and surfboard design was evolving rapidly—wood gave way to foam-and-fiberglass, allowing for faster, more maneuverable rides.
-Films like The Endless Summer and music from The Beach Boys put surfing into the cultural spotlight, and La Jolla Shores was right in the thick of it.
+Post-war optimism was in the air, and surfboard design was evolving rapidly— Films like The Endless Summer and music from The Beach Boys put surfing into the cultural spotlight, and La Jolla Shores was right there.

 What made the Shores special was its balance: gentle, forgiving waves for beginners and just a short paddle away, more challenging breaks like Scripps and Black’s Beach for advanced surfers.
 Many locals still say, “The Shores is where you learn to surf—and where you learn to love the ocean.”